-The target of an HTTP request is called a "resource", which nature isn't defined further; it can be a document, a photo, or anything else.
+The target of an HTTP request is called a "resource", whose nature isn't defined further; it can be a document, a photo, or anything else.
 Each resource is identified by a Uniform Resource Identifier (URI) used throughout HTTP for identifying resources.

 The most common form of URI is the Uniform Resource Locator (URL), which is known as the web address.